 Rapraeger was a lead radiological technologist in a small community in Alaska.
 She entered negative results on 1,289 mammograms at the hospital where she worked.
 These tests were never reviewed by a radiologist.

 Rapraeger purposefully filed erroneous test results of a false negative which prevented, in some cases, a correct diagnosis and early treatment of breast cancer.

 Once it was discovered that Rapraeger falsified test results, she confessed to her crimes and was fired.

 She faces up to six months in detention as well as $12,5000 in fines.

 Victims of Rapraeger's fraud have filed more than 30 civil lawsuits against her and Houston Healthcare System, the parent company for the hospital where she worked.
 Some of the suits reportedly have been settled.

 One wonders where the checks and balances were in the healthcare system?
 Did the doctors who ordered the mammograms ever check back on the results when Rapraeger became back logged?
 Were there any supervisor's checking Raprager's work?
 Where their compliance reports required on the radiologist who were presumably being paid for work that they never did?

 Many of the mammography patients are understandably furious with Rapraeger and a healthcare system that apparently did not have checks and balances.
 Many are also furious with a court system that allowed her to enter a plea agreement that amounted to no more than a slap on the wrist.

 This information is provided by Washington Injury Attorney blog, a service of The Farber Law Group.
-We represent people who have been seriously injured due to medication errors and pharmaceutical malpractice.
-If you have questions about a serious medication error, contact us for a free and confidential case evaluation.
+We represent people who have been seriously injured by medical malpractice and the family of those who have died as a result of medical negligence.